Fiddle Leaf Fig Care – Grow Guide for Indoor Houseplants

 Fertilize your fiddle-leaf about every 6 months during the spring and summer growth period with Perfect Plants Fiddle Leaf Fig Fertilizer.
 Apply fertilizer to the top of the soil in the existing pot according to label directions.
 It will tell you how much to apply per pot size.

 Do not fertilize in winter.
 You can also purchase this fertilizer on Amazon Prime for free shipping.
 Fiddle leaf fig plant food is essential for ficus lyrata to keep important nutrients flowing.
-We believe this pelletized fertilizer is better than liquid fertilizer as it has less room for error.
 The NPK ratio is 16-5-11.

 When to Repot Fiddle Leaf Fig